Representations of quasiprojective groups, Flat connections and Transversely projective foliations: Irregular divisor

 \subsection{Monodromy around the irregular divisor}

 \begin{prop} Let $(P,\mathcal H)$ be a reduced Riccati foliation on a complex surface $S$.
 Let $D$ be a connected component of the irregular divisor $I$ of the form $D=k D_{red}$.
 Then, there is a neighborhood $V$ of $|D|$ in $S$ in restriction to which the monodromy of $(P,\mathcal H)$ is virtually abelian.
-More precisely, maybe after passing to an \'{e}tale covering $\tilde V\to V$ of degree two, at least one of the following assertions holds true. \begin{enumerate} \item The Riccati foliation $\mathcal H$ is defined by a closed meromorphic $1$-form over $V$. \item The supports of $(\mathcal H)_{\infty}$ and $D$ coincide on $V$, and there exists a $C^{\infty}$-fibration $f: V - D \to \mathbb D^*$ which factors the monodromy. \end{enumerate} \end{prop} \begin{proof} Let $V$ be the connected component of a union of sufficiently small tubular neighborhood of the irreducible component of $(\mathcal H)_{\infty}$ containing $D$, and let $R: V \to |D|$ be a deformation retract.
+More precisely, at least one of the following assertions holds true. \begin{enumerate} \item Maybe after passing to an \'{e}tale covering $\tilde V\to V$ of degree two, the (pulled-back) Riccati foliation $\mathcal H$ is defined by a closed meromorphic $1$-form over $\tilde V$ (and the monodromy is abelian). \item The monodromy factors through a $C^{\infty}$-fibration $f: V - D \to \mathbb D^*$ and is therefore cyclic. \end{enumerate} If the supports of $(\mathcal H)_{\infty}$ and $D$ do not coincide on $V$, then we are in case {\rm (1)}. \end{prop} \begin{proof} Let $V$ be a small tubular neighborhood of $D$, and let $R: V \to |D|$ be a deformation retract.
 Since the statement is local, from now on $\mathcal H$ will be seen as a Riccati foliation defined over $V$.
-Like in the first part of the proof of Proposition \ref{prop:ClosedFormStokes}, maybe passing to an \'{e}tale covering $\tilde V\to V$ of degree two, we may assume that the singular locus $\sing(\mathcal H)$ consists in two disjoint sections $D\to P\vert_D$, and fibers over singular points of $D$.
+Maybe passing to an \'{e}tale covering $\tilde V\to V$ of degree two, we may assume we are in the split case: the singular locus $\sing(\mathcal H)$ consists in two disjoint sections $D\to P\vert_D$, and fibers over singular points of $D$.

-If $(\mathcal H)_{\infty}$ and $D$ have distinct support in $V$, this means that the model at the intersection point $p$ is (\ref{ModelIrreg0}) in Theorem \ref{THM:ReductionRiccati}.
-Following Proposition \ref{prop:ClosedFormStokes}, we are in case (1) of the statement.
+If all the Stokes matrices along $D$ are trivial, then Proposition \ref{prop:ClosedFormStokes} implies that we are in case (1) of the statement.
+If $(\mathcal H)_{\infty}$ and $D$ have distinct supports in $V$, this means that $(\mathcal H)_{\infty}$ contains at least one logarithmic component, intersecting $|D|$ at some point $p$; the model at $p$ is (\ref{ModelIrreg0}) in Theorem \ref{THM:ReductionRiccati}, and all Stokes are therefore trivial along $D$.

-Let us now analyze the case where $(\mathcal H)_{\infty}$ and $D$ have the same support.
-In this case, $\mathcal P$ satisfy all the assumptions of Proposition \ref{P:flat}.
-If all the Stokes matrices along $D$ are trivial, then we can conclude as in the previous case, since we do have two meromorphic sections on a neighborhood of $|D|$.